-The Tynan Fellowship, endowed in the name of Mary Ann Tynan— a pioneer in her field as the third woman elected partner at Wellington Management Company and an exceptional leader in her volunteer roles at Brigham and Women’s and Faulkner Hospitals–is awarded to BWH physicians and scientists who are driven to improve the health of women.
+The Tynan Fund, endowed in the name of Mary Ann Tynan— a pioneer in her field as the third woman elected partner at Wellington Management Company and an exceptional leader in her volunteer roles at Brigham and Women’s and Faulkner Hospitals–is awarded to BWH physicians and scientists who are driven to improve the health of women.

 The Global Women’s Health Fellowship Award promotes research pertinent to the advancement of the health of women worldwide, elevates the visibility of the field of global women’s health, and trains clinicians, research fellows, and early-career clinical investigators for successful careers that further the health and well-being of women globally through innovative and meaningful research.
 The program objectives are to train leaders who: